alstr/todo-to-issue-action/README.md

         uses: "alstr/todo-to-issue-action@v5"
 ```

+It is important to note that if you set multiple triggers (i.e. both `pull_request` and `push`), this can result in duplicate issues.

 ### URL Insertion

 The action can insert the URL for a created issue back into the associated TODO.